paylogic/developer.paylogic.com/content/articles/trello.rst

 but another (and the thing that we will actually talk about here) is `Trello`_.

-In this article you will see how we at Paylogic use Trello, combined with custom tooling through the power of API's, to make our development process just a bit better.
+In this article you will see how we at Paylogic use Trello, combined with custom tooling through the power of API's, to improve our development process.

 In the beginning
 ================